kyang5/coursedescriptions/source/courses/comp378.rst

 Outcome
 -----------

-Student will learn basic theory of artificial intelligence and be able to build small applications based on it.
+The student will learn the basic theory of artificial intelligence and be able to build small applications based on it.

 Syllabi
 ----------------------